Gaffney v. Cummings: Facts and prior history

 The various states were eligible, and in some cases required, to redraw certain House districts and state assembly districts as a result of the 1970 Census.
 Connecticut's assembly has 30 senators and 151 house members.
 A perfect apportionment would have had 84,228 citizens per senate seat and 20,081 per assembly seat.
 In Connecticut, the township is the primary unit of government, not the county.
 The districting commission developed a plan that almost perfectly divided the state into thirty senate districts (mean deviation 0.45%, or +/- 400).
 The plan for the assembly, respecting the township boundaries as required by the state constitution, had a mean deviation of 1.9%, with the maximum difference between districts 7.83%.
 The Court did not discuss the choice of townships that composed each district, only the imbalance in size.
 A voter in a small district would have more influence than a voter in a large district.
 In other cases, the court had found deviations of 5.97% and 13.1% unacceptable.

 Democrats alleged the plan amounted to a political gerrymander and was biased in favor of the Republican Party.
 The District Court had found against the plan—and by extension, the Republicans.
 J. Brian Gaffney was chairman of the state Republican Party and is the named petitioner in this case.
 Theodore R. Cummings was a long-time Connecticut Democrat, before he died in 2015.

 Court decision

 The Supreme Court's decision was announced on March 18, 1973, and delivered by Justice White.
-The Connecticut districting system, with mean deviation of 1.9%, was approved.
+The Connecticut districting system, with a mean deviation of 1.9%, was approved.

-Minor deviations from mathematical equality among state legislative districts are insufficient to make out a prima facie case of invidious discrimination under the Fourteenth Amendment so as to require justification by the State.
+Minor deviations from mathematical equality among state legislative districts are insufficient to make out a prima facie case of invidious discrimination under the Fourteenth Amendment to require justification by the State.